 Then there are other case histories which while showing brilliance on the part of your organisation remain so classified and secret you can’t breathe a word of the brilliance to anyone.

 And there are still more case histories which while very good are quite incomplete or partial.
-Somehow telling them seems to feel like the story ended too soon, or started too late or other players did the important chunks of it and steal the thunder.
+Somehow telling them seems to feel like the story ended too soon, or started too late or other players did the important chunks of it and thereby stole the thunder.

 It’s often very difficult to curate a decent show from what’s left, after you’ve culled the ones that won’t see the light of day.
 The result is many case histories become short and inconclusive; others are hard to follow, and leave a reader, or new business prospect, none the wiser.

 So how do you create convincing, engaging case histories that don’t drop anyone in it and feel like they belong to today?

 One really simple approach is to split the task into two or three clear and distinct phases, each of which needs its own mind-set.

 The first mindset you’ll need is an investigative historian or journalist.